 How might a nature-loving Floridian celebrate Halloween?
 With a naturally spooky visit to Dead Lakes Recreation Area, of course!

-Located slightly northwest of Wewahitchka and straddling the Calhoun-Gulf County line is Dead Lakes–a 6,700-acre body of water composed of swampland, lakes, the Chipola River and pristine wilderness.
+Located slightly northwest of Wewahitchka and straddling the Calhoun-Gulf County line is Dead Lakes, a 6,700-acre lake surrounded by pristine wilderness.
 This unique environment was formed long ago when the Apalachicola River shaped a sandbar that partially impeded flow from the mouth of the Chipola River and flooded 12,000 acres of river swamp.
 The overflow killed thousands of trees and left behind an eerie stretch of cypress stumps amidst serene tannic waters, giving the area its creepy character and name.
 But don’t let the name fool you.
 Dead Lakes is quite biodiverse and has hosted a variety of Florida’s commercial industries over the years.
 The area was once utilized as a fish hatchery by the Game Commission; a harvest zone for turpentine, cedar shake and moss; and an apiary for tupelo honey–which is still a big business throughout the river valley.

 In addition to its commercial appeal, Dead Lakes holds a long tradition of catering to nature lovers and pleasure seekers alike.
 In the late 1890s, vacationers traveled by steamer down the Apalachicola River then disembarked at the now unincorporated ghost town of Iola to journey by carriage to Dead Lakes.